bdallapi/cgraph-web/README.md

 # cgraph-web
-A web application to visualizae harmonic progressions
+A web application to visualize harmonic progressions